The four-year term of office for all 49 current States Members ends in June 2022, and the countdown to Jersey’s next General Election has started!

 The States Assembly Diversity Forum are hosting an event to inspire and inform people who are interested in standing for election, getting involved with their parish, or joining community or volunteer groups.
 Representatives from the States, the parishes, and civic groups will be available to talk to participants about their work and how to get involved on Monday 28 June from 5:30pm until 7:30pm at the St Helier Town Hall.
 The event is free of charge but spaces are limited and must be booked in advance via Eventbrite.

 The event is open to all but the Diversity Forum particularly hope to attract people from communities currently under-represented in the States Assembly, including (but not limited to) the Portuguese, Polish and black communities, the LGBTQ+ community, and people with disabilities.

-In addition to the changes agreed in April, next month (20 July), the States Assembly will debate and vote on further changes that could impact the 2022 elections.
+In addition to the changes agreed in April, the States Assembly also agreed to the following changes that will impact the 2022 elections.
 These include:

 - Changes to the nomination process

 - The establishment of the Jersey Electoral Authority

 - Making postal voting available to all Islanders, whether on-Island for the election or not